yebipo/shrinky/README.md

 - Minifying GLSL shaders.
 This may done as part of compilation or used separately.

-Summary of operation

-When invoked, the script will:
+When invoked, the `shrinky` command will:

-- Probe for `g++`.
+- Probe for required tools.
 - Search for header file it was supposed to generate.
-By default this is called shrinky.h.
+By default this is called `shrinky.h`.
 - Preprocess given source files with the compiler found earlier.
 - Examine preprocessor output and locate all function calls made with a specific prefix.
 By default this prefix is `shrinky_`.
 - Generate a loader code block that locates pointers to given functions.